Yale-EEB723/finalproject/README.md

 agalma transcriptome -i SRR#####3 --restart --stage N
 ```

 where N is the stage that it failed at and transcriptome-## is the directory that files for this run were previously outputting in to.
-It's also important to change the name of the output file in the BASH header to prevent it from overriding the output file of the first attempt.
+It is important to change the name of the output file in the BASH header to prevent it from overriding the output file of the first attempt.

 #### Reporting